Bloomberg is set to participate in his first primary debate. His past contests shed light on how he may fare.

 A Bloomberg campaign official told NBC News on Tuesday that Bloomberg has been preparing for the spotlight and the scrutiny, adding that the campaign is readying him to take plenty of "incoming fire."

-Businessman Bradley Tusk, a longtime Bloomberg adviser, is running the debate prep process, campaign officials said.
-In those sessions, senior adviser Marc La Vorgna, a longtime aide, is playing former South Bend, Indiana, Mayor Pete Buttigieg; senior adviser Marcia Hale is portraying Sen. Amy Klobuchar, D-Minn.; Democratic strategist Howard Wolfson, a Bloomberg adviser, is filling in as Sen. Bernie Sanders, I-Vt.; and national press secretary Julie Wood is acting as Sen. Elizabeth Warren, D-Mass.
+Bradley Tusk, a businessman and longtime Bloomberg adviser, is running the debate prep process, campaign officials said.
+In those sessions, senior adviser Marc La Vorgna, a longtime aide, is playing Pete Buttigieg, the former mayor of South Bend, Indiana; senior adviser Marcia Hale is portraying Sen. Amy Klobuchar of Minnesota; Democratic strategist Howard Wolfson, a Bloomberg adviser, is filling in as Sen. Bernie Sanders, I-Vt.; and national press secretary Julie Wood is acting as Sen. Elizabeth Warren of Massachusetts.

 Mike Bloomberg will participate in Democratic debate in Las VegasFeb.
 18, 202002:18

-The campaign projected modest expectations for Wednesday, with one Bloomberg official saying the dynamic to watch will be how the candidate responds to being one of six competing as opposed to one of two in a head-to-head debate, the format he has previously competed under during his three mayoral runs.
+The campaign projected modest expectations for Wednesday, with one Bloomberg official saying the dynamic to watch will be how Bloomberg responds to being one of six on stage as opposed to one of two, since he has participated in only one-on-one debates during his three mayoral runs.

 "These candidates on the debate stage have been doing this for almost a year now, once a month," said Rebecca Katz, a progressive strategist.
 "Bloomberg hasn't really been in the public eye and having to answer tough questions in six years.
 So he could be rusty or, if he's a smart man, he will have been practicing a lot."